 Another view of 24081 and 24063 at Pwllheli, showing the other bracket semaphore signal.
 The Cambrian Cost line was not open north of Barmouth on Sundays at this time, so Harlech, Porthmadog and Pwllheli East and West boxes would have been opened especially for this train.

 25073 and 25040 arrive at Pwllheli with a Great Western (SVR) Association excursion on the 4th November 1978.
 The train ran from Bridgnorth on the Severn Valley Railway, and was formed of preserved ex-Great Western coaches from that line.
 The train is passing the goods yard located at the site of the original Pwllheli station, and still served by a goods train twice a week at this time.
-Pwllheli East signal box was still retained as a ground frame to control the end of the loop and access to the yard.
+Pwllheli East signal box (extreme left) was still retained as a ground frame to control the end of the loop and access to the yard.
 Later the loop was shortened and a new ground frame provided to the east of the Pwllheli Goods level crossing.
-This allowed the automation of the crossing, still fully signalled in 1978.
+This allowed the automation of the crossing, which was still fully signalled at the time of this picture.

 25073 and 25040 shunt the stock of the GW(SVR) Association train out of the station and into the loop prior to running round on the 4th November 1978.
 By 1978, the facilities at Pwllheli had been rationalised, and the signal box was now a ground frame, controlling only the access to the loop, and to a stabling siding alongside the one remaining platform.